thenick775/miscellaneous-scripts-bin/retroarch_utilities/amberelec_cheats_assembly/README.md

 ## Details

 ### Output
-This program outputs a cheat file of the format accepted by retroarch, specifically that of amberelec:
+This program outputs a cheat file of the format accepted by retroarch, specifically when running amberelec:
 ```
 cheats = 1290
 ...